 Improving transparency and security, preventing fraud, and reducing errors along supply chain routes are just a few of the ways blockchain can help businesses thrive.
-Perhaps the biggest benefit of all is the amount time and money blockchain can save them while boosting trust and customer loyalty.
+Perhaps the biggest benefit of all is the amount of time and money blockchain can save companies while boosting trust and customer loyalty.

 “We see a major application of blockchain in supply chain operations,” Cindy Jaudon, a senior leadership team member at IFS, an enterprise software developer, told Forbes.
 “Blockchain enhances the traceability of goods through an indelible audit trail, improving security, transparency, and regulatory compliance.
 Businesses can also benefit from greater efficiencies by more quickly identifying where the supply chain might have been impacted, which will enable them to work toward a quicker resolution.”

 How Blockchain is Transforming Supply Chains in the Seafood Industry